mandouss/tyrata-server/readme.md

 !!!!
 IMPORTANT  NOTE:
-The connection tool between mySQL and java can be found here: https://dev.mysql.com/downloads/connector/j/ In the linux system to import a jar file to java is kind of problematic, I tried a lot of way and find for mysql-connector-java-5.1.45-bin.jar the only way to make it work is to put it in the following path:
+The connection tool between mySQL and java can be found here: https://dev.mysql.com/downloads/connector/j/ In the linux system to import a jar file to java is kind of problematic, I tried a lot of ways and found for mysql-connector-java-5.1.45-bin.jar the only way to make it work is to put it in the following path:
 /usr/lib/jvm/java-1.8.0-openjdk-amd64/jre/lib/ext